Generalized Anxiety Disorder

 Treatment

-GAD is treated with psychotherapy, medications, or a combination of the two.
-We use a variety of evidence-based psychotherapy treatments, such as Cognitive Behavioral Therapy (CBT), and Acceptance and Commitment Therapy (ACT) which are empirically supported treatments that focuses on modifying problematic thoughts and behaviors that contribute to and/or maintain excessive worry.
+Generalized anxiety is treated with psychotherapy, medications, or a combination of the two.
+Dr. Harte uses a variety of evidence-based psychotherapy treatments, such as Cognitive Behavioral Therapy (CBT), and Acceptance and Commitment Therapy (ACT) which are empirically supported treatments that focus on modifying problematic thoughts and behaviors that contribute to and/or maintain excessive worry.

 Learn More